iggy18/acrotrainer_website/README.md

 once order is completed cart is cleared.

-a user can checkout with paypal.
+a user can checkout with paypal

-paypal button does not show up in demo. it is hidden until I can get an SSL certificate for the site.

 ### initial setup: